ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container-k8/readme.md

 # Serving Models with Standalone Containers on Kubernetes and OpenShift
 In this tutorial you will build a standalone container image to serve Watson NLP models and run it on a Kubernetes or OpenShift cluster.
 The standalone container image will include both the Watson NLP Runtime as well as Watson NLP models.
-When the container runs, it exposes a gRPC and REST endpoints that clients can use to run inference against the served models.
+When the container runs, it exposes gRPC and REST endpoints that clients can use to run inference against the served models.

 ### Architecture diagram